Functional uniqueness and stability of Gaussian priors in optimal L1 estimation: Introduction

 where the noise $Z$ is taken independently of the signal $X$, and we seek to estimate $X$ from the noisy observation $Y$.
 The optimal estimator depends on the loss function.
 Under $L^2$ loss, the optimal estimator is the conditional mean; under $L^1$ loss, it is the conditional median.
-In the former case, a plethora of methods exist showing that Gaussian is the unique prior distribution on $X$ that induces linearity; the interested reader is referred to \cite{L1EstimationJournal} for the review of some of these methods.
+In the former case, a plethora of methods exist showing that Gaussian is the unique prior distribution on $X$ that induces a linear optimal estimator; the interested reader is referred to \cite{L1EstimationJournal} for the review of some of these methods.

-In contrast, the corresponding question for $L^1$ loss is more subtle.
-The conditional median does not enjoy orthogonality properties, lacks an explicit integral representation, and is not invariant under the same algebraic structures that render the conditional mean tractable.
-Until recently, it was not known whether the Gaussian prior is the unique distribution that yields a linear conditional median.
-In our prior work~\cite{L1EstimationJournal}, we resolved this question affirmatively, developing a Fourier–analytic and operator–theoretic approach to show that Gaussian priors are indeed the only ones inducing linear conditional medians under Gaussian noise.
-The proof required some results from the theory of tempered distributions, and critically used the non-negativity of the prior probability measure for $X$.
-Indeed, without non-negativity, uniqueness fails to hold, and there is an infinite-dimensional family of signed measures that induce linearity.
+In contrast, the $L^{1}$ case is more subtle: the conditional median lacks orthogonality properties, has no explicit integral representation, and is not preserved by the algebraic structures that make the conditional mean tractable.
+Until recently, it was unclear whether Gaussians are the only priors that yield a linear conditional median.
+Our prior work~\cite{L1EstimationJournal} resolved this by developing an operator–theoretic framework showing that, under Gaussian noise, only Gaussian priors induce linear medians.
+The proof relied on properties of tempered distributions and, crucially, on the non-negativity of the prior; without it, uniqueness fails and an infinite-dimensional family of signed measures produces linearity.

 This paper takes the next step in this line of work by studying a stronger property: \emph{stability}.
 Uniqueness tells us that only Gaussian priors lead to exactly linear estimators.
 Stability asks a more practical question: if the optimal estimator is \emph{almost} linear, does the prior have to be \emph{almost} Gaussian?
 Answering this tells us how robust the linearity phenomenon really is.